 Hang out in the Queens Park Savannah

 Home of the Grand Stand during Carnival and other festivals, the Savannah is the largest open recreational space in Trinidad & Tobago.
-Although it isn’t “round” the Queens Park Savannah is also arguably the largest roundabout in the world.
+Although it isn’t “round” Queens Park Savannah is also arguably the largest roundabout in the world.
 Locals and visitors go to the Savannah to play football (soccer), jog, walk or get tasty eats from food vendors at the Open Air Food Court.

 Visit the Emperor Valley Zoo